usnistgov/sesame/doc/tutorial/tuto1.rst

 .. note::
    The ``IVcurve`` method returns the dimensionless current.
 We convert it to dimension-ful form by multiplying by the constant ``sys.scaling.current``.

-The data files will have names like ``1dhomo_V.vapp_0.gzip`` where the number 0 is the index of of the array ``voltages``.
+The output data files will have names like ``1dhomo_V_0.gzip`` where the number 0 labels the the ``voltages`` array index.
 These data files contain all the information about the simulation settings and solution.  :doc:`tutorial 4 <analysis>` discusses how to access and plot this detailed data.

 Saving and plotting the I-V curve .................................